 Mrs Shawcross is the Special Educational Needs Co-ordinator (SENCO), she is also a member of the School Management Team and holds the National Award for SEN Coordination.

 This is information for parents/carers of children who have Special Educational Needs (SEN) or a disability, and all of those who support children with additional needs.
 The information outlines the support and provision they can expect to receive whilst attending this school.

 How are Special Educational Needs defined?

-We try to identify pupils with SEN as early as possible.
-The progress of children is regularly monitored and reviewed.
+We try to identify pupils with SEN as early as possible We know when pupils need help if:

 Who should I contact if I have any questions or concerns about my child's SEND?

 The SENDCo oversees all support and the progress of children needing additional support.
 Initially concerns should be raised with the class teacher and interventions put in place.
 If the difficulties are more complex the SENDCo will oversee targets set and the interventions to be put in place.

 How will I know how Rainford C E will support my child?